 The travel agency business model is becoming less dependent on vendor commissions (more on how commissions work).
 But why the change?
 With lower profit margins, travel agencies are relatively unique in the world of big ticket items.
-Low profit margins are partially due to lower commissions but also because when a mistake is made, it can be very expensive for the agency.
+Low profit margins are partially due to lower commissions but also because, when a mistake is made, it can be very expensive for the agency.
 Moving away from reliance on vendor commissions toward administering service fees helps travel agencies pad a bottom line that was once cushioned by generous airline and vendor commissions.

 Along with the loss of airline commissions, travel agents face the challenge of many major cruise lines’ non-commissionable fees (NCFs).
 Yup, it’s self-describing.
 They’re miscellaneous fees that are not commissionable.
 The cruise sale may be $2000 but only $1400 of it is commissionable.